-In June 2002, the SEC advised Reliant Resources and Reliant Energy that it had issued a formal order in connection with its investigation of Reliant Resources' financial reporting, internal controls and related matters.
-The Company understands that the investigation is focused on Reliant Resources' same-day commodity trading transactions involving purchases and sales with the same counterparty for the same volume at substantially the same price and certain structured transactions.
+In June 2002, the Securities and Exchange Commission (SEC) advised Reliant Resources and Reliant Energy that it had issued a formal order in connection with its investigation of Reliant Resources' and Reliant Energy financial reporting, internal controls and related matters.
+The investigation was focused on Reliant Resources' same-day commodity trading transactions involving purchases and sales with the same counterparty for the same volume at substantially the same price and certain structured transactions.
 These matters were previously the subject of an informal inquiry by the SEC.
-Reliant Resources and CenterPoint Energy are cooperating with the SEC staff.
 On May 12, 2003, the SEC advised Reliant Resources and Reliant Energy that it had issued a formal order in connection with this investigation.
 Reliant Energy, through the Company as its successor, has entered into a settlement with the SEC that concludes this investigation.
 Under the settlement, Reliant Resources and Reliant Energy consented to the entry of an administrative cease-and-desist order with respect to future violations of certain provisions of the Securities Act of 1933 and the Securities Exchange Act of 1934, without admitting or denying the SEC's findings that violations of these laws had occurred.
 The SEC did not assess monetary penalties or fines against Reliant Energy, CenterPoint Energy or any of its subsidiaries including the Company.